mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 - 13597 Spandau
 {% endhighlight %}

-As a quick side note, this is the part of `template.tex` where I grab the data above:
+For your reference, this is the part of `template.tex` where I grab the data above:

 {% highlight latex %}
 \small